Saunved/next-mark-demo/README.md

 [x] [low priority] Implement breadcrumbs
 [x] Fix issue with dark mode having "Sun" as the default icon for some reason
 [x] Implement next/seo (especially canonical URLs)
+[x] Implement a system to index/not index certain posts (use page: true in frontmatter) [x] Implement wikilinks parsing